-2. The Governor-General, by the advice of his Executive Council, who, it must always be kept in mind, are by the recommendation of the Queen's Government to be dismissed the instant they cease "to possess the confidence of the people," has lately passed an Act, since assented to in England, by which Her Majesty is divested of every acre of her Crown Lands in the Canadas, the disposal of which is invested in the Governor and Councillors "responsible to the people."
+2. The governor-general, by the advice of his Executive Council, who, it must always be kept in mind, are, by the recommendation of the queen's government, to be dismissed the instant they cease "to possess the confidence of the people," has lately passed an Act, since assented to in England, by which her majesty is divested of every acre of her crown lands in the Canadas, the disposal of which is invested in the governor and counselors "responsible to the people."
 These lands, acquired by the blood and treasure of Englishmen, and which should have been the future home of the surplus emigrant British population, will no doubt now be applied to the worst of purposes.
-But besides this, there is now lying before Her Majesty's Secretary of State for the Colonies, an address from the Commons' House of Assembly of the Canadas, praying Her Majesty to cause the Civil List Clauses in the Union Act to be repealed.
-By this arrangement the power of the Crown is at once to be materially reduced: every public servant is eventually to be made responsible to, and dependent for his salary on, the House of Assembly, and Her Majesty's Government in Canada will thus be left without a shilling.
-If this be assented to, our Sovereign will be advised to sever by Her Majesty's own act the last and only lien that the mother-country has on her colonies, except by military occupation.
+But beside this, there is now lying before her majesty's secretary of state for the colonies, an address from the Commons' House of Assembly of the Canadas, praying her majesty to cause the civil list clauses in the Union Act to be repealed.
+By this arrangement the power of the crown is at once to be materially reduced; every public servant is eventually to be made responsible to, and dependent for his salary on, the House of Assembly; and her majesty's government in Canada will thus be left without a shilling.
+If this be assented to, our sovereign will be advised to sever by her majesty's own act the last and only lien that the mother country has on her colonies, except by military occupation.

-3. In case of hostilities between Great Britain and the United States, an Executive Council such as at present exists, or as then no doubt would exist, might either by omission allow the Militia Act, as also the Police Force Act, to expire, so as to deprive the Crown of that valuable aid, or it might decline to suspend the Habeas Corpus Act, by which means treason could not effectually be repressed.
+3. In case of hostilities between Great Britain and the United States, an executive council such as at present exists, or as then no doubt would exist, might either by omission allow the Militia Act, as also the Police Force Act, to expire, so as to deprive the crown of that valuable aid, or it might decline to suspend the Habeas Corpus Act, by which means treason could not effectually be repressed.